by Heather McClelland

 Blue is a prognosis, a guess, a place to dive into.
 I do not tell the doctor this.

-Heather McClelland is writing a novel set in the Driftless Area of Wisconsin, a poetry collection, and explorations of disability in creative writing (content and structure).
+Heather McClelland is writing a novel set in the Driftless Area of Wisconsin, a poetry collection, and investigations of disability in creative writing (content and structure).
 Her work appears in Willow Review and is forthcoming in Prime Number Magazine (awarded runner-up 2021 Award for Poetry).
-She teaches writing at College of Lake County, IL, and serves on the board of the Stories Matter Foundation.
+She holds an MFA from Vermont College of Fine Arts and serves on the board of the Stories Matter Foundation.